sylumer/automators/Meta/Vault/Page Link Stats.md

-This note lists each note in the vault, the count of notes that link to that note, and the count of links to that file, sorted by the link count.
+This note lists each note in the vault, the count of notes that link to that note, and the count of links to that note, sorted by the link count.

 ```dataviewjs
 const result = await dv.pages().map(p =>